mikaelvesavuori/lensdx-deployment-action/README.md

 ### Remember...

-- Always ensure you have secure settings regarding what actions you allow.
+Always ensure you have secure settings regarding what actions you allow.
-- Note that LensDX will _not_ work without access to the Git history (i.e. `with.fetch-depth: 0`).

 ## Required input arguments

 ### `api-key`

-LensDX API token.
+LensDX API key.

 ## Environment variables the action uses

-This action will use `${{ github.event.repository.name }}` to grab the repository name.
+This action will use `${GITHUB_REPOSITORY}` to grab the repository name.

 ## An example of how to use this action in a workflow